 Ayman Al Amiri (b.
 1995) works as a commercial and documentary photographer in Baghdad.
 His series Night Workers (2014), on street workers in Baghdad, was co-produced by Ruya.
 For ‘Calling Calouste’, Al-Amiri will exhibit a series titled Departure, shot around the railway station of Baghdad, an historically important building that at once echoes the city’s colonial past as well as capturing its emancipation and modernisation in the mid-20th century.

 Bnar Sardar Sdiq (b.
 1983) is a documentary photographer and photojournalist based in Sulaymaniyah.
-Sardar Sdiq documents the customs and rituals of Iraq’s diverse communities, from displaced Marsh Arabs living in northern Iraq, to Sunni and Christians families who share homes in Kirkuk after fleeing IS.
+Sardar Sdiq documents the customs and rituals of Iraq’s diverse communities, from displaced Marsh Arabs living in northern Iraq and the Kurdistan region, to Sunni and Christians families who share homes in Kirkuk after fleeing IS.
 Her work has been featured in TIME, the BBC and Roads and Kingdoms among other publications.
 Taking a comparative approach for ‘Calling Calouste’, Sardar Sdiq will be exhibiting a new series of photographs showing the customs of people living in villages in northern Pakistan alongside a documentary series on daily life in the Iraqi marshes.

 Hadi Al Najjar (b.
 1957) is a well known and established photographer in Iraq and President of the Photographers’ Society in Baghdad.
 His recent work has focused on the destitute and marginalised communities living in the old districts of Baghdad, while highlighting the beauty of the area’s historic architecture, which is currently in a state of neglect.
 Al Najjar’s cinematic approach to photography is echoed in the title of the series which he has chosen to present at ‘Calling Calouste’ – Beyond the City Lights.